 Art has the power to inspire, enlighten, and build community.
 At the Arkansas Museum of Fine Arts, discover the visual arts and performing arts, and explore the possibilities of creativity.

-In 2022, your experience will begin among the landscaped grounds of the new Arkansas Museum of Fine Arts.
+Outside, your experience will begin among the landscaped grounds of the new Arkansas Museum of Fine Arts.
 Against the backdrop of the building’s historic 1937 Museum of Fine Arts façade – British sculptor Henry Moore’s Large Standing Figure: Knife Edge will greet you.
-In MacArthur Park, American sculptor Tal Streeter’s monumental, minimalist steel composition, Standing Red, sparks curiosity and enlivens the landscape.

 Inside, discover the Arkansas Museum of Fine Arts Foundation Collection’s paintings, sculpture, photographs, drawings, and prints spanning more than six centuries of artistic production in the Harriet and Warren Stephens Galleries.
 The collection’s focus on works on paper and contemporary craft will offer a unique perspective on artistic process and materiality.
 Art installations throughout the building – across AMFA’s grounds or tucked underneath the stairs – will create moments of inspiration.
 A robust calendar of special exhibitions will offer thoughtful perspectives on culture and history while highlighting AMFA’s commitment to inclusivity.